En-Query/EncryptedQuery/doc/Deployment-README.md

 ```
 Note: If you set the above locations, be sure to create the folders before running.
 Default location for these files are: `/opt/enquery/querier/data/`

-*Increasing Task Count will increase performance.
-Recommended to set to 1/2 of the number of cores available on the server.
-*query encryption methods are: (Default, Fast, and FastWithJNI) FastWithJNI uses C native libraries which speeds up encryption and is the recommended setting.

 If you are using MariaDB as your datastore also update the /opt/enquery/querier/etc/org.ops4j.datasource-querier.cfg file and add/update the following with the specifics of your installation(database server ip, database user/password, database name):
 ```